Ah, the familiar cry from a brand paying too much per sale from their digital ads…

-It’s also the subject line of an email that landed in my inbox last year.
+It’s also the subject line of an email that landed in our inbox in late 2018.

-To save time and advertising funds, I recommended a well-planned email campaign and website optimisation project.
+To save time and advertising funds, Sabine recommended a well-planned email campaign and website optimisation project.

 (Emailing existing subscribers has a higher potential return on investment (ROI) than any other marketing activity, and there’s no extra cost once the emails are written and scheduled).

-The sales email sequence I planned and wrote for this client more than doubled their open and click-through rates.
+The sales email sequence Sabine planned and wrote for this client more than doubled their open and click-through rates.

 This case study will walk you through the process and results.

 Finding out about the brand, the audience and the setup

 Our client hadn’t carried out any surveys or customer interviews in over 12 months.
 There were hundreds of unnamed subscribers on their email list, many of whom had been acquired in a multi-brand giveaway years before.
 What’s more, the brand wasn’t known for sending regular emails to keep the relationship with subscribers going.